maplibre/martin/docs/src/development.md

     start-legacy           # Start a legacy test database stop                   # Stop the test database
     bench                  # Run benchmark tests
-    test                   # Run all tests using a test database test-ssl               # Run all tests using an SSL connection to a test database.
+    bench-http             # Run HTTP requests benchmark using OHA tool.
+Use with `just run-release` test                   # Run all tests using a test database test-ssl               # Run all tests using an SSL connection to a test database.
 Expected output won't match. test-legacy            # Run all tests using the oldest supported version of the database